marcellolee03/autovas-selfscan/README.md

 - **Environment-Aware**: Incorporates computational environment information for context-aware patching
 - **Complete Automation**: Streamlines the entire process from scan to solution

+### Generated Patch Examples

+The repository includes real examples of AI-generated remediation scripts in the `/Generated Scripts` directory.
+These samples demonstrate the quality and variety of patches produced by different LLMs when processing actual vulnerability scan results.

+**For research evaluators**: Please refer to the `/Generated Scripts` folder to examine the AI-generated code samples that showcase the system's capabilities in producing contextually appropriate security patches.

 ## Prerequisites

 - Docker Compose